gzachos/rpi-cputemp/worksheet.md

 You are free to modify the directory paths at your discretion, as long as `WWW_DATA` begins with the `/var/www/html` prefix.

-This happens because `/var/www/html` is Apache's `DocumentRoot`.
+This happens because `/var/www/html` is the `DocumentRoot` of Apache.
 To put it simply, if you request `http://192.168.1.16/page.html`, Apache will respond with the contents of `/var/www/html/page.html`.

 More information on `apache2` can be found [here](https://www.raspberrypi.org/documentation/remote-access/web-server/apache.md).